tonyradtke/generator/README.md

 <h2> Introduction </h2>

-  - A lightweight tool to generate sample data elements from a sample space following a user defined distribution.
+  - A lightweight C++ tool to generate sample data elements from a sample space following a user defined distribution.

   <p>
     It is often desired to generate some sort of test data.
 In order to do this, one must define the space of all possible values,